11 Chinese New Year Foods to Eat for Good Luck

 9. Golden Prawns

-A tasty traditional Chinese New Year food is golden prawns.
-Served simply for reunions and gatherings during celebrations, the prawns are lightly fried and prepared with a glaze of soy sauce, green onions, ginger and garlic.
-Served family-style, golden prawns are a light, bright addition to a meal and another great example of a lucky Chinese New Year food.
+Another tasty traditional Chinese New Year food is golden prawns.
+Also served for reunions and other celebratory gatherings, the prawns are lightly fried and paired with a glaze of soy sauce, green onions, ginger and garlic.

 via Canva